DavidArvizu/COMPSCI-2-Final/README.md

-Once game ends a leaderboard will display, have yet to add the function to allow user to enter name To close window simply hit the x on the top left of the screen, game will not close on its own Do not forget to also close the console window that pops up, otherwise txt file will not update in further trials
+Once game ends a leaderboard will display, have yet to add the function to allow user to enter name To close window simply hit the x on the top left of the screen, game will not close on its own Do not forget to also close the console window that pops up, otherwise txt file will not update in further trials If program does not work it is most likely due to the SFML files not being uploaded propperly.
+Try only downloading the game files without SFML and then manually adding SFML into the project directories